 Platform dominance is assessed in the same way as any other form of dominance.
 There are, however, several challenges.
 In view of the nascent and dynamic nature of many digital markets on which platforms are active, the Commission indicated in the Microsoft/Skype case that market shares provide a limited indication of the competitive strength of the firms.
 The conduct that is deemed abusive is also still in development.
 While some of the classic abuses can be applied to platform dominance, there is an emergence of new abuses.
 By way of example, in the Google Shopping case, Google was fined for favouring its own shopping platform.
-In the near future, the Commission will have an additional ground to tackle platform dominance, as the Digital Markets Act is expected to enter into force in the autumn of 2022.
+In the meantime, the Commission has an additional ground to tackle platform dominance, as the Digital Markets Act entered into force on 1 November 2022.